Ishaan28malik/Hacktoberfest-2024/README.md

 ### 5. [Data Structures And Algorithms Hacktoberfest18](https://github.com/kvaluruk/Data-Structures-And-Algorithms-Hacktoberfest18) -
        List of data structures and algorithms.
 Feel free to contribute under Hacktoberfest '18!
 ### 6. [Killed by Google](https://github.com/codyogden/killedbygoogle) -
        A tribute and log of beloved products and services killed by Google.
+This is a fun open source project that encourages contributors for Hacktoberfest!